ekenigs/typedec/docs/tBoolean.md

     }
 }

-new TestClass(null); // TypeError: must be an boolean
+new TestClass(null); // TypeError: 0 must be an boolean

 const t: TestClass = new TestClass(true);

-t.foo = 100; // // TypeError: must be an boolean
+t.foo = 100; // TypeError: foo must be an boolean

 t.foo = false;
 ```